Here's What's Going On Behind The Scenes During The G7 Summit Negotiations

 Meanwhile, on climate and whether President Donald Trump will back the Paris agreement, the diplomat said the leaders’ statement is likely to include an acknowledgement that the US is reviewing its position.
 The source told BuzzFeed News that the leaders focussed their case above all on the longer term economic gains between a trade-off in adaptation costs and the benefits of de-carbonizing economies.
 The point was driven primarily by French president Emmanuel Macron and Canadian Prime Minister Justin Trudeau.
 Trump listened to the arguments attentively, the source said.

 The US president is not expected to make a decision about the future of the Paris deal in Sicily.
-White House advisor Gary Cohn told reporters that the president professed to the other six leaders that the environment was very important to him, and claimed the president's views of the Paris climate deal were "evolving"..
+White House advisor Gary Cohn told reporters that the president professed to the other six leaders that the environment was very important to him, and claimed the president's views of the Paris climate deal were "evolving".

-Italian prime minister Paolo Gentiloni told reporters during a press conference that the question of the Paris accord was still hanging.
-Merkel describe the day's discussions with Trump had been "intensive", and said the US president had made clear that it had not yet made a decision and will not do so in Sicily, but would rather continue to work on clarifying its position.
+At a press conference after the talks Italian prime minister Paolo Gentiloni said the question of the Paris accord was still hanging.
+While Chancellor Merkel described the day's discussions with Trump as "intensive", and said the US president had made clear that he had not yet made a decision about the climate agreement and would not do so in Sicily, but would rather continue to work on clarifying the US position.

 EU leaders have made clear they don't want to see the Paris deal watered down.